The most beautiful exhibitions to discover in France in 2023

 Until December 31, 2023

 To approach the genius of the Dutch masters of painting through a digital creation, a true immersion in nature and the subjects that inspired them, this is what the long program of the Carrières des Lumières in Les Baux-de-Provence, in Provence, proposes throughout 2023.
 From Vermeer to Van Gogh via Rembrandt, Hendrick Avercamp or Jan Steen, the exhibition projects visitors into a fascinating world of color and chiaroscuro.
 Painting light and its atmosphere is the main theme of the exhibition in the extraordinary quarries of Baux-de-Provence.
-Direct or subdued, cold or sunny, it reveals the facades, the intimacy of the homes, invites introspection or contemplation and it's magical!
+Direct or subdued, cold or sunny, it reveals the facades, the intimacy of the homes, whilst inviting introspection or contemplation.
+Truly magical!

 Visit Les Carrières des Lumières in Baux-de-Provence (External link)